ATL - WAS

 Data is based on round-trip flight searches on KAYAK over the past month.

-The absolute cheapest return flight from Atlanta to Washington, D.C. costs $62 on the route between Atlanta (ATL) and Washington, D.C.
-Dulles Intl Airport (IAD).
-However, over the past month, flights between Atlanta (ATL) and Baltimore (BWI) were, on average, 30% cheaper than other Atlanta-Washington, D.C. routes.
+The cheapest return flight from Atlanta to Washington, D.C. costs $58 on the route between Atlanta (ATL) and Baltimore (BWI).
+Over the past month, this route was, on average, 33% cheaper than other Atlanta-Washington, D.C. routes.
 The most popular route is between Atlanta (ATL) and Washington, D.C.
 Dulles Intl Airport (IAD).

 What’s the cheapest day of the week to fly from Atlanta to Washington, D.C.?